The Marquette Method Breastfeeding Protocol

 The Marquette Method Breastfeeding Protocol …

-It is the most effective method of NFP on the available for women in the breastfeeding transition.
+It is the most effective method of NFP available for women in the breastfeeding transition.

 It does not rely on mucus interpretation or basal body temperature readings.